The future of ARGOS satellite telemetry is Kinéis

 In parallel, CLS, with the support of the French Space Agency CNES, is working to develop a completely new generation of dedicated satellites, using nanosat technology.
-This constellation of 20 nanosatellites, called KINÉIS, is planned to launch in 2021.
+This constellation of 20 nanosatellites, called KINÉIS, is planned to launch by end 2021-early 2022.

-- The European Agency for Meteorological Satellites, EUMETSAT, is committed to launching Argos payloads onboard European satellites until 2036
+- Between now-2036: EUMETSAT is committed to launching Argos-4 payloads onboard European Meteorological satellites

 With the support of CNES, CLS: Collecte Location Satellites, announces a new satellite constellation, Kinéis.